NUAA-FUG/FCS/README.md

 :us: | English :cn: | [中文](https://github.com/Triple-R/FCS/blob/master/README_zh.md)
 ***

 What does **FCS** mean?
-It means Fedora Common Script  that can help you initialize fedora quickly after you have installed fedora from USB flash drive.Until now,this repo include `Basic.sh` ，`Android-Studio.sh`， `Mendeley-install-fedora.sh` ,etc.Besides,there is also a script named `Cn-spec.sh` for Chinese users.
+It means Fedora Common Script  that can help you initialize fedora quickly after you have installed fedora from USB flash drive.Until now,this repo include `Basic.sh` ，`Android-Studio.sh`， `Mendeley-desktop.sh` ,etc.Besides,there is also a script named `Script2CN.sh` for Chinese users.

+***PS:The System Environment Is Fedora 28 Based X86_64***

 ## Basic.sh

 This script will install some basic sofeware and dependencies.

 - [x] Add RPM Fusion Repository.
-- [x] Install basic applications.
 - [x] Install NetworkManager plugins to make sure you can use DSL.
 - [x] Some tools to support NTFS and exFAT filesystem in case you can't read and write data from USB flash drive.
 - [x] FFmpeg